-T: 0117 305 7896
+T: 0117 305 7896 E: mark.bartlett@uk.gt.com

-E: mark.bartlett@uk.gt.com

-Roz Apperley
+Roz Apperley Associate

-Associate

-T: 0117 305 7810
+T: 0117 305 7810 E: Roz.E.Apperley@uk.gt.com

-E: Roz.E.Apperley@uk.gt.com

-Section Page
+Section

-1. Headlines 3
+1. Headlines ;

-2. Financial statements 4
+2. Financial statements •

-3. Value for money 15
+3. Value for money

-4. Independence and ethics 19
+4. Independence and ethics

 Appendices

+A. Action plan 20

+B. Follow up of prior year recommendations 2'

 The contents of this report relate only to those matters which came to our attention during the conduct of our normal audit procedures which are designed for the purpose of expressing our opinion on the financial statements.
 Our audit is not designed to test all internal controls or identify all areas of control weakness.
 However, where, as part of our testing, we identify control weaknesses, we will report these to you.
 In consequence, our work cannot be relied upon to disclose all defalcations or other irregularities, or to include all possible improvements in internal control that a more extensive special examination might identify.
+This are a first transfer to the control that a more extensive special examination might identify. in internal control that a more extensive special examination might identify.
 This report has been prepared solely for your benefit and should not be quoted in whole or in part without our prior written consent.
-We do not accept any responsibility for any loss occasioned to any third party acting, or refraining from acting on the basis of the content of this report, as this report was not prepared for, nor intended for, any other purpose.
+We do not accept any responsibility for any loss occasioned to any third party acting, or refraining from acting on the basis of the content of this report, as this report, was not prepared for, nor intended for, any other purpose.